 Crocodiles are giant reptiles mainly found in tropical regions of America, Australia, Asia, and Africa.
 They have a unique skin texture which is highly appreciated in the fashion world.

 Crocodiles have thick skin, and the bony plates under the skin serve as a shield to inner layers.
 The ultra-tough skin, bone-like scales, and strength of these water animals make people believe they are impervious to bullets.

 Though a large, fully-grown crocodile could survive a shot from a smaller weapon, multiple gunshots can take any crocodile down, regardless of its size.

 Keeping every factor in mind, we can say that a crocodile does not have a bulletproof body, but they can deflect or survive many powerful shots due to the thick layer of skin and bony scales.
 However, some well-placed shots on their vital parts can kill them immediately.

 Whales are the only animal on the planet that can grow up to 98 feet long and weigh up to 400,000 pounds.
 The skin of a whale can be around 13 inches thick, making it challenging for researchers to collect their blood samples.
 However, the blubber thickness may vary from one species to another.

 This 13-inch blubber of whales ensures maximum protection, making them withstand multiple strikes without any severe damage.

-Though no animal is bulletproof, the structure of whales makes them the most bullet resistant living creature on the earth.
+Though no animal is bulletproof, the structure of whales makes them the most bullet-resistant living creature on earth.

 See Related: Five-Letter Animals to Know the World